No credit where credit is due

 The bleak picture painted by Democrats, the editorial says, "is at odds with reality."
 The Economist refers to a worldwide "jobs boom" and (note to Bernie Sanders and others promoting socialism) asserts that, "Capitalism is improving workers' lot faster than it has in years ... the zeitgeist has lost touch with the data."

-Noting that U.S. unemployment at 3.6% is the lowest in 50 years, the magazine says, "Less appreciated is the abundance of jobs across most of the rich world."
+Noting that U.S. unemployment at 3.6 percent is the lowest in 50 years, the magazine says, "Less appreciated is the abundance of jobs across most of the rich world."

 A more educated population, the matching by websites of jobs to qualified applicants, and, yes, economic stimulus efforts that helped fuel the emergence of economies from the last recession have all contributed to the American economy and many European economies.